lxndrv/PIF/core-framework/the-cycle-of-emergence.md

 - Both are following the same logic, just at different points in the cycle

 This means:
-- Stability is not permanent—it is a conditional state
+- Stability may not be permanent—it is a conditional state dependent on load relative to capacity
-- Change is not random—it is a forced response to threshold crossing
+- Change may not be random—it may be a forced response to threshold crossing
-- Complexity is not miraculous—it is the inevitable result of iterated overload
+- Complexity may not be miraculous—it may emerge from iterated capacity overload

 ---